 To summarize, a PhD may be worth it if:

 - Lastly, you want the benefits and prestige associated with the doctoral degree

 However, it is worth noting that you may be able to get more financial aid for a PhD.
+Financial aid may be available to those who qualify.
 Since it takes longer, schools recognize that those trying to acquire their PhD’s need more assistance than those who only want a Masters degree.